marcinkuzminski/rhodecode/docs/api/api.rst

 remove_user_from_users_group
 ----------------------------

-Removes a user from a users group.
+Removes a user from a user group.
 If user is not in given group success will be `false`.
 This command can be executed only using api_key belonging to user with admin rights